retinens/going-live/README.md

 - [ ] Search sources for `http://`.
 Replace by `https://`
 - [ ] Check everything is compiling `npm run prod-all`
 - [ ] Webfonts: is the live domain configured in services like Fontawesome ?
+- [ ] Github Actions : is everything configured and running smoothly ?

 ### Scripts
 - [ ] Check JS errors.
 Remove all `console.log` lines in scripts